-- How do the providers and users perceive and assess the additive examination ? - Which effects does the utilization of the additive examination have on the stress experience as well as the performances in school and sports? - How could the AA be made even more efficient and effective?
+- How do the providers and users perceive and assess the additive examination? - Which effects does the utilization of the additive examination have on the stress experience as well as the performances in school and sports? - How could the 'Additives Abitur' even be made more efficient and effective?